rails-api/active_model_serializers/docs/general/configuration_options.md

 `config.key_transform` is a global override of the adapter default.
 Adapters still prefer the render option `:key_transform` over this setting.

+*NOTE: Key transforms can be expensive operations.
+If key transforms are unnecessary for the application, setting `config.key_transform` to `:unaltered` will provide a performance boost.*

 ##### default_includes
 What relationships to serialize by default.
 Default: `'*'`, which includes one level of related objects.
 See [includes](adapters.md#included) for more info.